Introduction to

 Research about

-Gender and sex are different
+Sex and gender are different

 Sex refers to biological traits.
 These include chromosomes, hormones, and sexual anatomy.
 Sexual anatomy includes body parts such as a penis or vagina.1 Sex is a label usually given to a person when they are born based on their body characteristics.